Nervengift/read_thermal.py/README.md

 The functions `get_rgb_np` and `get_thermal_np` yield numpy arrays and can be called from your own script after importing this library.

 The function `save_image` saves the thermal image(s) in the same folder as the original image.
 By default it will output three images using the `bwr`, `gnuplot`, and `gist_ncar` colormaps from matplotlib.
 You can define the pallete(s) that you would rather use when creating the class (see example).
-For a list of available matplotlib colormaps click [here](https://matplotlib.org/tutorials/colors/colormaps.html).
+For a list of available matplotlib colormaps click [here](https://matplotlib.org/tutorials/colors/colormaps.html). `save_images(self, min=5, max=100)` can be used to set global minimum and maximum temperature values so that multiple images can be process with the same scale.

 ## Supported/Tested cameras: